Penrose-Library/PenroseLibrary-Web/content/pages/faculty_services.md

 ### Where can I find thesis submission guidelines?

-Complete guidelines on formatting and submission can be found[here](https://library.whitman.edu/thesis).
+Here you could find [Complete guidelines on formatting and submission](https://library.whitman.edu/thesis).

 ### When is the deadline?